design-juspay/Blend-v1/memory-bank/activeContext.md

   - Improved token naming for better semantics (renamed 'style' to 'borderRadius' for clarity)
   - **Removed font-family definitions to allow proper inheritance from parent elements**

-- Refactored the Tags component to follow the modular component structure:
-  - Created proper TypeScript types with enums for variants, statuses, sizes, and shapes
-  - Implemented token-based styling using foundationToken.ts as the source of truth
-  - Separated styled components, utils, and tokens into their own files
-  - Developed both Tag and SplitTag components with consistent APIs
-  - Restructured SplitTag to use a more intuitive API with primaryTag and secondaryTag objects
-  - Added single Tag fallback functionality when secondaryTag is not provided
-  - Added the components to the demo system with a simple navigation bar

-- Created a standalone SplitTag component:
-  - Moved SplitTag from the Tags directory to its own directory
-  - Established proper component structure with separate files for component logic, styling, tokens, types, and utilities
-  - Reused Tag component for the single tag fallback case
-  - Leveraged Tag tokens and utilities for consistency
-  - Created a dedicated demo with comprehensive examples
-  - Implemented a clean API with primaryTag and secondaryTag objects

-- Enhanced the demo system with a more organized and beautiful UI:
-  - Implemented a vertical navigation sidebar for better component organization
-  - Created a structured showcase format with labeled component examples
-  - Added descriptive section headers and component descriptions
-  - Improved visual styling with cards, proper spacing, and consistent typography
-  - Demonstrated slot-based API usage with custom content examples

-- Streamlined component APIs by removing references to `testId` prop:
-  - Removed `testId` from Button component
-  - Removed `testId` from Tag component
-  - Removed `testId` from SplitTag component
-  - Ensured consistent props pattern across all components

-- Created the foundationToken.ts file as the central design token system
-- Documented best practices for code quality and token management.
-- **Removed className props from all components (Button, Tag, SplitTag) to prevent custom styling that could break component UI consistency**
-- **Converted interfaces to type aliases in all component type definitions for better consistency and to prevent accidental declaration merging**

 ## Next Steps

 1. **Extend Component Library:**